hgputnam/c4/docs/about/roadmap.md

 * [x] X11 Forwarding on development nodes

-* [ ] Idle shells with automatically log out after 24 hours
+* [x] Shells and interactive jobs idle for more than 24 hours are automatically logged out

 * [ ] All development and compute nodes have the same configuration of local /tmp and local /scratch